-Medicare C is reported on Form 1099-SA Distributions from a HSA, Archer MSA, or Medicare Advantage MSA.
+Medicare C is reported on Form 1099-SA Distributions from an HSA, Archer MSA, or Medicare Advantage MSA.
 The amount included in income is the amount not used to pay medical expenses.
 Generally, if you receive a taxable distribution, you must also pay an additional tax on the amount included in income.
 The additional tax for Medicare Advantage MSAs is 50%.

 To enter or review information from Form 1099-SA:

-If you receive your Part A and Part B benefits directly from the government, you have original Medicare.
-If you receive your benefits from a Medicare Advantage organization or other company approved by Medicare, you have a Medicare Advantage plan.
+If you receive your Part A and Part B benefits directly from the government, you have Original Medicare.
+If you receive your benefits from a Medicare Advantage organization or other private company approved by Medicare, you have a Medicare Advantage plan.
 Many of these plans provide extra coverage and may lower your out-of-pocket costs.

 If you have Medicare Parts A and B, you can join a Medicare Advantage plan.
 With these plans, you can’t have a Medigap policy, because Medicare Advantage plans cover many of the same benefits a Medigap policy covers.
-This includes benefits like extra days in the hospital after you’ve used days that Medicare covers.
+This includes benefits like extra days in the hospital after you’ve used the days that Medicare covers.

-Medicare Advantage plans include:
+Medicare Advantage plans include all of the following: